chippyash/simple-accounts-3/README.md

 The Accountant is now tied to that COA.
 To use another COA you will need to create another Accountant.
-To create the Accountant and tell it to use an existing COA, simply give the chart id (as an IntType) as the second parameter when constructing the Accountant.
+To create the Accountant and tell it to use an existing COA, simply give the chart id  as the second parameter when constructing the Accountant.

 Please note that you never have to explicitly save the COA.
 It is done transactionally